Dave Schools: Widespread Panic

 Widespread Panic officially became a band in 1986 when Schools, Bell and Houser welcomed drummer Todd Nance.
 Percussionist Domingo "Sunny" Ortiz joined later that year and in 1992 the lineup was solidified with keyboardist John "JoJo" Hermann.
 In 2002, at the peak of their success, Michael Houser lost his battle to pancreatic cancer.
 Guitarist George McConnell filled in briefly before Jimmy Herring took over.
 Herring is still the lead guitarist.

-Widespread Panic is famous for their legendary live shows that stretch over three hours and are completely different every night.
-Their dedication to performing live has earned them Billboard Magazine's esteemed "Road Warrior" award and they are consistently one of Pollstar's Top 50 grossing live acts.
-They also hold the record for sold out performances at Colorado's Red Rocks Amphitheatre with 75 as of June 29, 2025, and Atlanta's Philips Arena with 20 as of May, 2017.
+Widespread Panic is famous for their live shows that stretch over three hours.
+Their dedication to performing live has earned them Billboard Magazine's "Road Warrior" award.
+They are consistently one of Pollstar's Top 50 grossing live acts.
+They hold the record for sold out performances at Colorado's Red Rocks Amphitheatre with 75 as of June 29, 2025, and Atlanta's Philips Arena with 20 as of May, 2017.
 The band is revered for their songwriting and has recorded 12 studio albums with combined sales well over 3 million.
 Widespread Panic was inducted into the Georgia Music Hall of Fame in 2008.